SATAY-LL/Transposonmapper/jupyter_book/00-Intro/software-detailed-description-satay.sh.md

-# Overview of the pipeline functions
+# Overview of the software required for satay.sh

 <!-- For data analysis, the following steps need to be taken: